theonej/theonej.github.io/_posts/2023-08-06-similarity-search-api.md

 You should notice that the `main.py` file was renamed to `train_model.py` and that a new `server.py` file was added.
 This will act as the entry point to the API.

-In server API, a single method is defined using the FastAPI framework that accepts a DocumentInfo object (more on that in a bit), calls a command handler to create the embeddings and then returns the embeddings.
+In `server.py`, a single method is defined using the FastAPI framework that accepts a `DocumentInfo` object (more on that in a bit), calls a command handler to create the embeddings, and then returns the embeddings.

 It should be pointed out that this method returns a `201 [created]` status code.
 The code for `server.py` looks like this: